2010–11 in French football

 The 2010–11 season is the 78th season of competitive professional football in France.
 The league season began on 6 August 2010 for the Championnat National and Ligue 2 and on 7 August for Ligue 1 and the Championnat de France amateur.
 The season concluded on 26 May 2011 for Ligue 2, 27 May for the Championnat National, and 28 May for Ligue 1 and the Championnat de France amateur.
-The men's French national team began play on 11 August contesting a friendly match against Norway, while the women continued their quest for qualification to the 2011 FIFA Women's World Cup by facing Iceland on 21 August.
+The men's France national team began play on 11 August contesting a friendly match against Norway, while the women continued their quest for qualification to the 2011 FIFA Women's World Cup by facing Iceland on 21 August.

 News

 Television deals

 On 1 April 2010, the LFP announced that the league had reached a broadcasting agreement with Italian channel Sportitalia.
 The channel will broadcast Ligue 1 games for the next two seasons beginning with the 2010–11 season.
 Sportitalia will show one or two live matches a week and will also air a weekly highlights show.
 A similar deal was reached a week later with Hong Kong telecommunications company PCCW who will broadcast Ligue 1 matches in the country for the next two seasons.
 On 7 May, the president of the Ligue de Football Professionnel, Frédéric Thiriez, announced that the organization had reached a two-year deal with Eurosport to broadcast Ligue 2 matches.
 The deal is worth €10 million a year and guarantees the channel broadcasting rights to the annual Monday night Ligue 2 match.